 - Hard to maneuver in tight spots

 features & specs

-But while the Sequoia may share underpinnings with the Tundra pickup truck, it rides and handles rather better.
-A four-wheel independent suspension helps keep the Sequoia stable through corners for the most part, although rough patches--whether pavement patches or gravel-road washboards--can upset its composure.
-Ride quality is good for a body-on-frame truck, thanks to the independent rear suspension--with the ride even a step more composed with the active variable air suspension (AVS) system in the Platinum model.
+The Sequoia may share underpinnings with the previous-generation Tundra pickup truck, but it rides and handles rather better.
+A four-wheel independent suspension helps keep the Sequoia stable through corners for the most part, although rough patches—whether pavement patches or gravel-road washboards—can upset its composure.
+Ride quality is good for a body-on-frame truck, thanks to the independent rear suspension—with the ride even a step more composed with the active variable air suspension system in the Platinum model.
 Road and wind noise feel quite well sealed-away, too.

-From base and SR5 models, to the mid-level Limited trim, and up to the luxury-packed Platinum, the Sequoia spans more than $20k, running from the mid-$40,000 range up to the mid-$60,000 range.
+From base and SR5 models, to the mid-level Limited trim, and up to the luxury-packed Platinum, the Sequoia spans more than $20,000, running from the mid-$40,000 range up to the mid-$60,000 range.
 That's before adding any of the various official dealer-installed accessories.
-At the top of the lineup is the Sequoia Platinum, which adds Dynamic Laser Cruiser Control, a DVD touch-screen navigation system, and a new Blu-Ray rear entertainment system with a 9-inch LCD screen and two sets of wireless headphones.
+At the top of the lineup is the Sequoia Platinum, which adds adaptive cruise control; a DVD touchscreen navigation system; and a new Blu-ray rear entertainment system with a 9.0-inch LCD screen and two sets of wireless headphones.
 A 12-way adjustable power driver’s seat, heated second-row seats, and the load-leveling air suspension with three driver-selectable modes are also all included.

 Cabin appointments, predictably, feel like those of a high-end full-size pickup from the front seats.
 The design and some of the materials are carried right over from the Tundra pickup, with matte-metallic plastic trim flowing down from the gauge area and covering part of the center console.
 Some may find that center-dash treatment a little overstyled, but otherwise the chunky design, with simple large controls and displays, is very functional without looking too plain.